StellaHalf/kyutile/README.md

 ## Development

 For bug reports or reasonable feature requests, you can use issues or ask me directly.
-I won't invest too much time into actively maintaining this project but quality pull requests are possiblle.
+I won't invest too much time into actively maintaining this project but quality pull requests are possible.
 To that end, you can fork and clone the `dev` branch and run it locally with `cargo run --release`.

 Potential future updates could include: